vyas365/puppeteerAutomation/README.md

-# Test Automation using Puppeteer + Karate
+# Test Automation using Puppeteer, Jest and Karate

 ## Features
 * This project uses Jest with Puppeteer to run browser tests parallely.
 It incorporates Page Object Models(POM) using Javascript for coding UI tests